heartcombo/simple_form/README.md

 This will generate an entire form with labels for user name and password as well, and render errors by default when you render the form with invalid data (after submitting for example).

-You can overwrite the default label by passing it to the input method, add a hint or even a placeholder:
+You can overwrite the default label by passing it to the input method.
+You can also add a hint or even a placeholder:

 ```erb
 <%= simple_form_for @user do |f| %>